 Empathy means being able to understand the needs of others, as well as being aware of their thoughts and feelings.
 One might argue that active listening is the same as empathy or at least closely related.
 However, that’s not true.
 However, it is easier to listen actively when an entrepreneurial leader possesses compassion.
 But, the other way around is not valid: leaders who listen actively are empathetic.

 A successful entrepreneur is decisive, by definition, you might think.
 Our research with the E-Scan shows a different story.
 Nevertheless, many entrepreneurs, business owners, franchisees, self-employed people find it really hard to come to a decision.
 And not making a choice is also a choice; however, it is a decision you can’t control.
 So, learning to be more decisive is possible and should be part of your leadership development.

 An entrepreneurial leader does business for a reason.
 An intensely felt mission gives them the drive to go and work hard for their company every day.
 What is it that they want to achieve with all stakeholders of their company?
 The vision is the concrete image of a point in time in the future, an attractive future picture of a beautiful reality where the lives of others have been improved.

 So, to conclude, the definition of entrepreneurial leadership is entrepreneurial people – who love to see and seize opportunities, and create value for others – understand that their role is a leading one and they are happy to help others perform to the best of their abilities.

-“A leader is one who knows the way, goes the way, and shows the way.”by John Maxwell (with many thanks to Maitén Panella for her inspiring entrepreneurial leadership)
+“A small business leader is one who knows the way, goes the way, and shows the way.”by John Maxwell (with many thanks to Maitén Panella for her inspiring small business leadership coaching)